 Peanut oil is a great way to include the health benefits of peanuts into some of your favorite meals.
 Plus, they taste great!

-But before you get cooking, it’s important to know your options, their differences with, how peanut oil is made and where you can find it.
+But before you get cooking, it’s important to know your options, its different uses, how peanut oil is made, types of peanut oil and where you can find it.

 Gourmet Peanut Oil

 Gourmet roasted peanut oils are not refined and are considered specialty oils.
 Some of these gourmet peanut oils may be roasted, aromatic oils, which provide a wonderful peanut aroma and flavor to many food products.
 They provide significant levels of vitamin E and phytosterols.
 If you are wondering where to buy this peanut oil, they are available in many retail outlets and online.

 Refined Peanut Oil

 Refined peanut oil, like all processed vegetable oil, has been refined, bleached and deodorized.
 This process removes the allergic protein component of the oil, making it non-allergenic.
 Refined peanut oil is the main type utilized in major U.S. fast-food chains.

 In addition to its great taste, refined peanut oil is perfect for deep-frying because it has a unique property: it does not absorb the flavor of other foods cooked in the oil.
 Therefore, you can cook several different items together and each will maintain their own unique taste.
 Refined peanut oil is also one of the world’s traditional deep-frying oils because it can reach a high temperature that keeps the outside of food crispy and the inside very moist.
 Both versions of peanut oil have been used with all types of cooking, but refined peanut oil has been the oil of choice for frying by numerous restaurants for many years due to its flexibility and great taste.